Hello everyone, I’m Haruyuki Tago, Edge Evangelist at HACARUS Tokyo R&D Center.

 In my opinion, methods other than deep learning, which have a smaller amount of data and shorter processing time than deep learning, especially sparse modeling, are attracting attention as one solution .
 It may be suitable for space applications where the logic scale is limited.

-Regarding NB-FPGA chip manufacturing, 65nm generation products are integrated production at domestic fabs (semiconductor manufacturing companies).
-For the 40nm and 28nm generation products, the base (lower layer than the transistor layer and NB switch element layer) is manufactured at the overseas fab, and the upper ground (upper layer than the NB switch layer) is manufactured at the domestic fab.
+Regarding NB-FPGA chip manufacturing, the whole process is manufactured in Japan for 65nm generation products.
+For the 40nm and 28nm generation products, the base layers (the transistor layer and lower wiring layers than NB switch element layer) are manufactured at the overseas fab, and the upper layers (NB switch element layer and upper wiring layers) are manufactured at the domestic fab.

 NB-FPGA 40nm generation products were used for robots (Inaba Laboratory, University of Tokyo) and artificial satellites (JAXA demonstration satellite RAPIS-1) .
 In the case of JAXA Small Demonstration Satellite No. 1 (RAPIS-1), three evaluation circuits were mounted on the “Deployment Confirmation Monitor Camera” (CMRD2) module.

-They reported that in (1) soft error evaluation circuit, (2) image compression processing of data captured by HD CMOS sensor, and (3) partial rewriting of NV-FPGA, not a single error has occurred in any item for about one year.
+They included (1) soft error evaluation circuit, (2) image compression processing of data captured by HD CMOS sensor, and (3) partial rewriting of NV-FPGA, No error has been reported for about one year.

-As mentioned by the speaker, the author felt two major issues: (1) enhancement of NB-FPGA design tools, and (2) establishment of cost-competitive manufacturing.
+As mentioned by the speaker, I believe that there are two major challenges: (1) enhancement of NB-FPGA design tools, and (2) establishment of cost-competitive manufacturing.

 Regarding (1), an NB-FPGA design tool comparable to the Xilinx Vivado and Intel Quartus design tools will be required for general users to use.
-Regarding (2), he is investigating how to make cost-competitive manufacturing in Japan without a semiconductor manufacturing factory that can manufacture 28nm generation substrates.
-Although it is a difficult task, I would like to see the NB-FPGA, which has excellent characteristics, be widely commercialized.
+Regarding (2), he thinks how to realize cost-competitive manufacturing in Japan under a situation where there is no 28nm semiconductor manufacturing factory in Japan.
+Although these are difficult challenges to overcome, I would like to see the NB-FPGA, which has excellent characteristics, be widely commercialized.

 References AIST Consortium